-Discussions are accepted without penalty one day after the due date.
-Other work submitted late are accepted up to three days late but there is a 3 % penalty for each day or part of day late.
+Discussions are accepted without penalty two days after the due date.
+Other work submitted late is accepted up to three days late but there is a 3 % penalty for each day or part of day late.
 A day is a calendar day.